chevere/docs/library/http.md

 # Http

+Namespace `Chevere\Http`

 The Http component is in charge of providing typed HTTP methods according to [RFC 7231](https://tools.ietf.org/html/rfc7231).

-The `Chevere/Interfaces/Http/MethodInterface` describes the interface for the component in charge of defining a HTTP method.
+The `Interfaces\MethodInterface` describes the interface for the component in charge of defining a HTTP method.

 ## ConnectMethod